I wasn’t expecting to cause such a ruckus…

 My crime: I had opted not to have a piece of cake after lunch.

-Quite the contrary, in fact.
-The previous weekend I had indulged quite heavily on cookies and cakes and pies and ice cream.
+For the record: I’m not against cake.
+Especially chocolate cake.
+In fact, the previous weekend I had indulged quite heavily on cookies and cakes and pies and ice cream.

 No Tuesday cake.

 But from the reaction from my table mates, you’d have thought I was tossing babies into a bonfire.

 I was surprised by the intensity of their reaction.

 More than one person actually brought a slice of cake over to me.

 There was enormous pressure to conform, but I held my ground.

 Because when you conform, you won’t be unique or memorable.

 Once the onslaught had died down, a woman across the table from me caught my eye.

 “Yes,” I said.
 “Thanks for noticing.
 14 pounds between January 1st and March 31st, and the good news is that I’ve kept it off since.”